MicrosoftDocs/power-automate-docs/articles/desktop-flows/reserved-keywords.md

   - flowmaker
   - enduser
 ---
 # Reserved keywords in desktop flows

-Reserved keywords by Power Automate for desktop's engine cannot be used as
+Reserved keywords for the Power Automate for desktop's engine can't be used for the following items:

-- variable names,
+- Variable names.
-- custom object properties,
+- Custom object properties.
-- action names and property names in custom actions.
+- Action names and property names in custom actions.

 ## List of reserved keywords

 > [!IMPORTANT]
-> Keywords are case insensitive, e.g. **ACTION** is the same as **action**.
+> Keywords are case insensitive.
+For example, **ACTION** is the same as **action**.

 - ACTION
 - AND